stephenjohnlimb/boot2/AgileDevelopment.md

 ## An Agile Approach to Development of an Application

-Now you may or may not like this approach, but it's one I've found works well.
+You may or may not like this approach, but it's one I've found works quite well.

 But I can't tell you how much the development will cost, or when it will be finished!